open-feature/ofep/OFEP-sdk-wait-provider-ready.md

 ### Alternative 3: Chain `waitReady()` with `setProvider(...)`
 Add a chain function to `setProvider(...)` to wait until the intialization is done.
-It will wait until the `initialize` function throw or return.
+It will wait for the `initialize` function to throw or return.

 ```javascript
 await Openfeature.setProvider(myprovider).waitReady()